Key takeaways

 Essential Components of a Break Even Analysis Dashboard India

 Your dashboard should drive decisions, not just look pretty.
-Track BEP in units and revenue, contribution margin percentage, margin of safety buffer above break even, and target versus actual performance.
+Track BEP in units and revenue, contribution margin percentage, margin of safety (the buffer above break even), and target versus actual performance.

-• Add contribution waterfalls by product or customer.
+- Add contribution waterfalls by product or customer segment.

-• Include a donut chart for fixed versus variable costs split.
+- Include a donut chart for the fixed versus variable cost split.

 Each widget should deliver clear value:

-Fixed Cost Tracking Fixed Cost Tracking monitors month to date versus budget, shows three month trends, alerts on jumps like rent increases, and tracks salaries, SaaS, depreciation in Indian contexts.
+Fixed Cost Tracking monitors month to date spend versus budget.
+It shows three month trends and alerts on jumps like rent increases.
+It tracks salaries, SaaS subscriptions, and depreciation in Indian contexts.

-Variable Cost Dashboard displays SKU wise unit economics and channel mix, breaks down materials, freight, MDR fees, captures GST input credits, UPI fees, TCS and TDS deductions unique to Indian businesses.
+Variable Cost Dashboard displays SKU wise unit economics and channel mix.
+It breaks down raw materials, freight, MDR fees, and captures GST input credits.
+It also accounts for UPI fees, TCS, and TDS deductions unique to Indian businesses.

-Contribution Analysis Tools reveal profitability by product, channel, and customer segment, highlight top 10 performers and loss makers, account for marketplace commissions and channel mix variations common in Indian ecommerce.
+Contribution Analysis Tools reveal profitability by product, channel, and customer segment.
+They highlight your top 10 performers and loss makers.
+They also account for marketplace commissions and channel mix variations common in Indian ecommerce.

-Margin of Safety Calculator shows units and revenue buffer above break even, runs scenarios for price and cost changes, models fuel surcharges and GST rate modifications relevant to Indian operations.
+Margin of Safety Calculator shows units and revenue buffer above break even.
+It runs scenarios for price and cost changes.
+It models fuel surcharges and GST rate modifications relevant to Indian operations.

-Build using Excel, Google Sheets, or Power BI, start with 6 to 12 months of data from Zoho Books or Tally.
+Build using Excel, Google Sheets, or Power BI.
+Start with 6 to 12 months of ledger data from Tally.

 Step 1: Data Extraction and Preparation

-Export sales register, purchase register, expenses, chart of accounts, include full transaction level details.
+Export your sales register, purchase register, expenses ledger, and chart of accounts.
+Include full transaction level details.
+Ensure ledger entries are tagged with cost center and category information.

 Step 2: Cost Classification